TN1ck/tomnick.org/README.md

 * Typescript
 * React
 * Showdown to parse the markdown
-* HighlightJS for code blocks
+* PrismJS for code blocks
 * Sass for styles
 * React-static for pre compilation